codefreak13/dotpay/README.md

 ### Running The App
 All is set!
-You can now build the app by running the following command on your IDE terminal
+You can now build the app by running the following command on your IDE terminal for ios app and android respectively

 >```$ yarn ios```